openmc-dev/openmc/docs/source/quickinstall.rst

 -------------------------------------------

 All OpenMC source code is hosted on GitHub_.
-If you have git_, the gfortran_ compiler, and CMake_ installed, you can download and install OpenMC be entering the following commands in a terminal:
+If you have git_, the gfortran_ compiler, CMake_, and HDF_ installed, you can download and install OpenMC be entering the following commands in a terminal:

 .. code-block:: sh